 How does it work?

 The first step is to authenticate a Salesforce user account with Salesforce’s OAuth2.0 integrations.
-CMP periodically synchronizes your Contacts and Opportunities to the system by making calls to Salesforce’s API on behalf of your authenticated user.
+CMP periodically synchronizes your Accounts, Contacts, Opportunities, Opportunity Contact Roles, Record Types, and Users to the system by making calls to Salesforce’s API on behalf of your authenticated user.
 CMP then relates your closed/won opportunities to contacts that have viewed content on your site and calculates the number of deals and amount of revenue influenced.

 How does CMP know what content contacts have viewed?